chrisdursoorg/bitstrm/README.md

 assert(begin.read_reg(end-begin) == -4);
 ```
 ### Externalization of Magnitude

 There are many methods of recording numbers.
+For integers the common is a binary or 2's compliment positional radix system of fixed width.
+Think of bitstrm as a superset of the traditional view as it is not limited to fixed widths of k : {8, 16, 32, …, max_reg_ister_size} with numbers falling on falling on (1, 2, 4, 8}-byte boundaries.
+Additionally, bitstrm supports a second _run length specified_ (_rls_) format for whole numbers which maximally utilize externalized magnitude.
+The magnitude(value) or k-bits is defined as (min_bits(value + 1) - 1) thus allowing for the coding of values on top of the basis 2^_k_ -1.
+In contrast to positional radix _rls_ padding alters the base by increasing k, thus more efficiently utilizes bit state (e.g. '0b' != '0b0' != '0b00' and instead corresponds to values {0, 1, 3} respectively).  _Rls_ may be deployed  where magnitude is absolutely known.

-Bitstrm is oriented about the exploit that numbers may be decomposed into magnitude and mantissa.
-Where the magnitude is know, bound or otherwise there exists a mechanism to extrenalize that magnitude information need not be stored locally and may serve as the dual purose of storing part of the number *and* the extent or addressing of the mantissa value.
-Thus decomposition may serve as a powerful compressive and/or indexing technique into a stream of multiple variable sized values.
+Bitstrm is oriented about the exploit that numbers may be decomposed into magnitude and remainder loosening reliance of the fixed width, hence permitting packing of arbitrary widths into a contiguous streams of bits.
+When the magnitude is know, bound or if there exists a mechanism to store, that part of the value need not be stored directly within the number.
+Additionally such a magnitude it may serve additional purposes of storing the extent of the mantissa value and potentially the extent or offset within a larger a set of numbers.
+Thus decomposition serves as a powerful compressive, indexing or analytic technique providing a mechanism useful for multiple packed values with little additional processing or code complexity.

-Two examples of such numeric decomposition are
-* if the magnitude is bound (e.g. `min_bits({<src_array>} => bsize`) then only `min_bits` are required to store each element in sequence of src_array, and
-* if the magnitude id known (e.g. a singular value, (min_bits(value + 1) - 1 ) => bsize) then run length specified(rls) encoding can be used

-In both of these techniques its notable that the magnitude of '0' _*always*_ translates to '0' and written as a non-operation.
-Thus the common array of all zero's {0,0,0,...,0} and the individual zero value {0} with externalized magnitude both code to {}.

 ### Rational for `0` Width Integer:

+With binary or 2's compliment radix, bound magnitude numbers are often useful in arrays where each element can be represented in _k_-bits.
+Allowing _k_ = _{0,1,2,3,…}_, note that absolute  _x_ is strictly less than the bounding magnitude, i.e. 2^_k_ > |_x_| (as it forms an excluding upper bound), for _k_ = 0 and since 2^_0_ -> 1,  only absolute whole number less than _1_ must be _0_.

-Intuitively for _2^i_ with _i_ being the index of the bits _i:{null, 0, 1, 2, ..}_ correspond to _bsize:{0, 1, 2, 3, ...}_ then _2^null <=> 0_ value, as in the _i=0_ case,  with _run length specified encoding_ the corresponding `0b0` does not imply the `0` value but rather the _(1 << i) - 1 + `0b0` <=> 1_ value, likewise `0b00`, `0b000`, ... need not similarly represent _0_.
-They can represent other values!
-reference:  `bref.hpp /run length/
+Intuitively considering known magnitude numbers of _k_—bits, allow for the most significant bit to be i:{null, 0, 1, 2, ..} correspond to bsize:{0, 1, 2, 3, ...} respectively.
+Clearly i= 0, 2^0 -> 1, but what of i = null or 2^null?
+This should be less than 1 by sequential order and non overlapping with +/- {} or any other representative number hence 2^null <=> 0 value.
+Note that rls encoding of 0b0 does not imply the 0 value but rather the (1 << i) - 1 + 0b0 <=> 1 value, likewise 0b00, 0b000, ... would not represent 0, rather they can represent other values! see: `bref.hpp /run length/

-### Fixed Width Iterator
-Using a reference object (like `std::vector<bool>::iterator`) `bit_int_itr` integrates the bitstrm functionality directly into many std and iterator-based algorithms with a minimal overhead.
-Under some circumstances it may produce quicker operation than native 1, 2, 4, and 8 byte POD access.

 ## State